RobertsLab/project-cod-temperature/README.md

 The workflow for RNAseq data analysis uses the following steps.

-1. Perform quality control (QC) and trimming on the raw reads (05-cod-RNAseq-trimming)
+1. Perform quality control (QC) and trimming on the raw reads (`05-cod-RNAseq-trimming`).
+QC was performed using FastQC/MultiQC, and reads were trimmed using Flexbar.
-2. Align trimmed reads to reference transcriptome and generate an estimate of transcript abundance in the form of a gene-level counts matrix (06-cod-RNAseq-alignment)
+2. Align trimmed reads to reference transcriptome\genome and generate an estimate of transcript\gene abundance in the form of a gene-level counts matrix (`06-cod-RNAseq-alignment`, `06.2-cod-RNAseq-alignment-genome`).
+Reads were pseudoaligned to a transcriptome using kallisto, and transcript abundances were summarized to gene-level counts using Trinity abundance_estimates_to_matrix.pl.
+We also aligned reads to a genome using Hisat2 and summarized to gene-level counts using featureCounts.
-3. Identify differentially expressed genes (DEGs), and generate associated visualizations (heatmap, volcano plot) (07-cod-RNAseq-DESeq2)
+3. Identify differentially expressed genes (DEGs), and generate associated visualizations (heatmap, volcano plot) (`07-cod-RNAseq-DESeq2`, `07.2.1-cod-RNAseq-DESeq2genome-exon`, `07.2.2-cod-RNAseq-DESeq2-genome-gene`).
+Differential expression analysis was performed with DESeq2.
-4. Annotate reference transcriptome to generate a database of transcript IDs and associated gene ontology (GO) terms (03-transcriptome-annotation)
+4. Annotate reference transcriptome/genome to generate a database of transcript/gene IDs and associated gene ontology (GO) terms (`03-transcriptome-annotation`, `03.2-genome-annotation`)
-5. Identify enriched GO terms (08-cod-RNAseq-GO-annotation)
+5. Identify enriched GO terms (`08-cod-RNAseq-GO-annotation`, `08.2.1-cod-RNAseq-GO-annotation-genome-exon`).
+Enrichment analysis was performed using DAVID.

 ### See also